 It is widely accepted that from the late 20th century Africa has seen real improvement in living standards of its citizens.
 However, that has been on the background of gullible governments blindly adopting Western-oriented socioeconomic systems which have tended to undermine, hence weaken traditional social welfare systems.

 The saddest reality in African society is the manner in which people with disabilities are treated or mistreated, to be precise.
 People with disabilities are, to a great degree excluded from most day-to-day activities in society.
 That includes fundamental activities such as attending education institutions, health, political participation, employment and housing.
-They are effectively on the margins of society extensively represented in demeaning activities.

 In traditional African communities a child’s parents are not only the biological parents; virtually every adult in the community is accorded the same respect given to one’s birth parents.
 Children can be placed within and outside kinship whenever perceived beneficial for the child, parents or the proposed adoptive/ foster parents.
 Such arrangements may be temporary while the child attends school or needs to be nearer a clinic for a period while undergoing medical treatment or semi-permanent when they are offered to childless relatives.